Funding, Fees and Scholarships

 - Students in their second year have been very successful in attracting funding from the Irish Research Council (formerly the Irish Research Council for the Humanities and Social Sciences).

 - The School of Social Sciences and Philosophy also provides financial support to a limited number of PhD students through the Grattan Scholarships

 - The Department welcomes applications supported by the China Scholarship Council.
-Note - prospective applicants interested in applying through the scheme should contact the Department well in advance of 1st March 2020.
+Note - prospective applicants interested in applying through the scheme should contact the Department well in advance of preparing an application.